bricoletc/delfies/paper/paper.md

 Stevens *et al.*, in preparation).
-As more and more genomic data from species undergoing Programmed DNA Elimination become available, we anticipate this tool can be of broad use to this research community, as well as in novel fields of applications such as cancer biology.
+As more and more genomic data from species undergoing Programmed DNA Elimination become available, we anticipate this tool can be of broad use to this research community, as well as in novel fields of research in which new chromosomes are formed, such as cancer biology.

 # Acknowledgements